qrtl/axls-custom/stock_valuation_layer_view_adjust/README.rst

 |badge1| |badge2| |badge3|

-This module displays remaining_qty and remaining_value in the SVL tree view.
+This module displays remaining_qty and remaining_value in the SVL views.

 **Table of contents**